stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Constants

-Programming in assembly can involve using a lot of magic values, for example the addresses of particular bytes in the CPU address space that are used to control the attached devices.
-Assemblers usually support declaring numeric constants, allowing you to refer to such values by a name and so improve the readability of your code:
+Programming in assembly can involve using a lot of magic values, for example the addresses of particular bytes in the CPU address space that are used to control attached devices.
+Assemblers usually support declaring numeric constants, allowing you to reference such values by name and so improve the readability of your code:

 ```asm6502
 PPUCTRL            = $2000     ; An address constant.
 BACKGROUND_ENABLED = %00001000 ; A bitmask constant.
 ```

-The constants can then be used as instruction operands:
+The constants can be used as instruction operands:

 ```asm6502
 STA PPUCTRL